Interview Selection & Notification

-Email communications are sent in May instructing candidates to visit the Student Centre to view Schulich Dentistry admission decisions.
+Email communications are sent in late March instructing candidates to visit the Student Center to view Schulich Dentistry admission decisions.

-Candidates who do not receive an offer to Year One of the DDS Program may request a review of the decision of the Dentistry Admissions Committee, provided such a request is based on significant new information relating to the academic record that was not previously available to the candidate.
+Candidates who do not receive an offer of admission to Year One of the DDS Program may request a review of the decision of the Dentistry Admissions Committee, provided such a request is based on significant new information that was not previously available to the candidate.